christopheraue/ruby-libevdev/README.md

 # Libevdev

-A 1:1 FFI wrapper around [libevdev](http://www.freedesktop.org/software/libevdev/doc/latest/).
+1:1 FFI ruby bindings for [libevdev](http://www.freedesktop.org/software/libevdev/doc/latest/).

+For a nice object wrapper around the raw bindings abstracting away the FFI stuff have a look at the [evdev](http://github.com/christopheraue/ruby-evdev) gem.

 ## Installation